 The hour I first believ’d !

-Although he was white, John Newton (1725–1807) was once enslaved himself.
+Although he was white, John Newton (1725–1807) once was enslaved himself.
 This says a lot about how even the headstrong son of a London shipmaster could be forced into Royal naval service, work on a slaver ship, and wind up a “servant of slaves” in Sierra Leone.
-Whereby he might have acquired some empathy for human chattel.3 But after being rescued from that bondage in 1748, and praying to the Lord for mercy on the return voyage during a life-threatening storm—the corn of his conversion—, he kept captaining slavers.
+Whereby he might have acquired some empathy for human chattel.3 But after being rescued from that bondage in 1748, and praying to his Lord for mercy on the return voyage during a life-threatening storm—the kernel of his conversion—, he kept captaining slavers.
 Newton left the slave trade in 1754, only due to infirmity, while continuing to invest in it.4

 “Amazing Grace” wasn’t written by Newton in self reflection after having his appeal answered during a tempest off the Irish coast.
 He wrote the hymn more than two decades later, in 1772, and long after his 1764 ordination, as a priestly obligation to a parish prayer group.
 It wasn’t until 1788 that he opposed his former trade in print with his famous pamphlet, Thoughts Upon the African Slave Trade, which mentions his own enslavement but not his storm-soaked supplication.

 Music aficionados likely are aware of how Bach wrote hundreds of cantatas for the Lutheran liturgical year.
 When first I was told this as a chorister, I imagined The Old Wig composing on a Monday for the next Sunday’s worship.
 Not quite.
 A list of these 200+ cantatas begins in 1707 and ends in 1748, two years before his death.
-So too with Newton.
+So too with “Amazing Grace”‘s John Newton.